Mansfield Volunteer Race Crew

 • If a competitor falls and is hurt, signal for help.
 Do not touch the athlete.

 • At the end of each run, the Chief of Gates will collect your scorecard and submit them the Race Jury.
+Do not leave the hill until dismissed by the Chief of Gates.

 • Please ensure that Race crew badges and clipboards/pencils are returned to the Coaches Room in the Chili Shack.